 Find what kids can do for themselves to cut down your work load

 We are also teaching them to do more on their own when possible, which decreases my tasks.
-Like recently we just taught Nigel and Laila how to move the stool to the sink, turn on the faucet, and fill up their own cup.
+Like recently we just taught my 4 and 2 year old how to move the stool to the sink, turn on the faucet, and fill up their own cup.
 WOW!
 So helpful.

-In addition to doing less for them, I’ve also purchased a few things that will save me time daily.
+I’ve also purchased a few things that will save me time every day.

 - Shoes they can put on by themselves.